-Despite its political struggles, Myanmar's society values education and boasts one of the highest literacy rates in Southeast Asia.
-The country's education system has undergone significant developments since its independence from British rule.
+Despite its political struggles, Myanmar’s society values education.
+The country has a literacy rate of 89 percent, which ranks in the middle range among Southeast Asian countries.
+The country’s education system has undergone significant developments since its independence from British rule.
 The language of instruction in public schools changed from English to Burmese, making public education a largely unsuitable choice for expats.

 Public schools in Myanmar

 Myanmar’s education system is still based on the British system, and English is offered as a second language in schools.
-Preschool begins at age two until five and schooling becomes compulsory with primary school education from Grades 1 to 5.
+Early childhood education typically begins around age five, with primary school education becoming compulsory from around age six until Grade 5.
 Thereafter, students enter secondary school, which comprises middle and high school.
+The standard structure is:

-While public schools in Myanmar may be free to attend, the quality of education is far below what most expats are used to.
-Schools are under-resourced and have ageing infrastructure, while teachers are underpaid due to poor government spending on education.
-As a consequence of the ongoing political crisis in the country, many children stop attending school after primary school.
+Public schools in Myanmar may be free to attend, but the quality of education is far below what most expats are used to.
+Schools are under-resourced and have ageing infrastructure, and teachers are underpaid due to poor government spending on education.

 Private schools in Myanmar